Best Practices for Mobile Employee Communication and Engagement

 Amy: Whether we’re talking about the way companies are now organized, increasing work-from-home policies and opportunities, various platforms for employers to communicate with their employees, or peer-to-peer chats, tech has been at the forefront of it all.
 The use of technology and evolution of a digital workplace is key to companies staying connected to their employees.

 Technology has also been a catalyst in changing the way we consume and distribute content in both a personal as well as a professional capacity.
 As a society, we have increasingly come to expect instant access to information, and the advent of social media has allowed us to do that on a mass scale.
 In some ways, the workplace is still behind in that sense—with many using email, posters, printed material and dated methods for their internal communication.
-Plus, more often than not, companies are more concerned with making news public or known to investors and news networks before sharing important information directly with employees.
+And more often than not, companies are more concerned with making news known to investors and news networks before sharing that information directly with employees.

 Moving forward, companies will need to leverage the right technology to create the same dynamic in the workplace.
 And to meet the expectations of employees to receive news almost instantly, while remaining efficient and effective.